What is Common Data Service?

 Standard and custom entities within Common Data Service provide a secure and cloud-based storage option for your data.
 Entities let you create a business-focused definition of your organization's data for use within apps.
 If you're not sure if entities are your best option, consider these benefits:

 - Easy to manage – Both the metadata and data are stored in the cloud.
 You don't need to worry about the details of how they're stored.

 - Easy to secure – Data is securely stored so that users can see it only if you grant them access.
 Role-based security allows you to control access to entities for different users within your organization.

-- Rich metadata – Data types and relationships are leveraged directly within PowerApps.
-For example, defining a field type URL will present your data as a hyperlink within your app.
+- Rich metadata – Data types and relationships are leveraged directly within Power Apps.

 Interacting with entities